 Return the carcass to the broth and simmer, partially covered, until the vegetables are completely soft and the flavor has intensified, about 30 minutes more.
 If at any time the water level drops below the solids, add water to cover and return to a simmer.
 Remove the carcass from the broth and discard.
 Strain the broth through a fine sieve set over another pot or a bowl large enough to hold the broth.
 Gently press on the solids with a large spoon to squeeze out any remaining broth.
 You will have about 3 quarts.

 Wash and thoroughly dry the broth pot.
 Heat the oil in the pot over medium-high heat until shimmering hot.
-Add the carrots, celery, leeks, garlic, and 1/2 Tbs. salt.
+Add the onions, carrots, leeks, fresh chiles, ginger, garlic, and 1/2 Tbs. salt.
 Cook, stirring occasionally, until the vegetables are softened and lightly browned in places, 4 to 6 minutes.

-Add the bay leaves and thyme, and cook, stirring, until fragrant, about 30 seconds.
+Add the chili powder and thyme, and cook, stirring, until fragrant, about 30 seconds.
 Add 3 quarts of the broth and bring to a boil.
 Reduce to a simmer and cook, stirring, until the vegetables are completely tender and the aromatics have infused the broth, 20 to 30 minutes.
-Fish out and discard the bay leaves.

-Stir in the rice, escarole, spinach, and reserved shredded chicken.
+Stir in the ramen noodles, ditalini, peas, bok choy, and reserved shredded chicken.
 Simmer, stirring occasionally, until all are tender and the flavors meld, 5 to 10 minutes.

-Stir in the parsley, heavy cream, and sherry vinegar, adding a little at a time and adjusting the flavor as you go.
+Stir in the sesame oil and chives, adding a little at a time and adjusting the flavor as you go.
 Season with salt and pepper to taste.